2019–20 Manchester City F.C. season: Season review

-In beating Newcastle United 5–0 on 8 July, City achieved a pass completion rate of 93.7% - the highest accuracy on record in the Premier League since 2003–04 (since detailed passing statistics first were measured).
+In beating Newcastle United 5–0 on 8 July, City achieved a pass completion rate of 93.7% – the highest accuracy on record in the Premier League since 2003–04 (when detailed passing statistics were first measured).
 Riyad Mahrez reaching 10 Premier League goals in the season in the same game also ensured City would be the first English top-flight side to have five different players score at least 10 league goals in a single season since Everton in 1984–85 (Sterling, De Bruyne, Agüero, Jesus, Mahrez).
-The 5–0 victory away against Brighton & Hove Albion on 11 July then confirmed that City would finish the season as runners-up to Liverpool in the league.
-City scored 102 league goals in 2019–20; it was the fifth time they reached a century of goals after 1936–37, 1957–58, 2013–14 and 2017–18, an English record.
+The 5–0 away victory against Brighton & Hove Albion on 11 July then confirmed that City would finish the season as runners-up to Liverpool in the league.
+The Blues scored 102 league goals in 2019–20; it was the fifth time they reached a century of goals after 1936–37, 1957–58, 2013–14 and 2017–18, an English record.

 In the restarted FA Cup, City defeated Newcastle 2–0 away from home on 28 June, advancing to the semi-finals where they faced Arsenal at Wembley.
 However, inform Aubameyang scored a brace and lukewarm City were shut out, being denied an opportunity to defend their title in a showcase final.
 The Gunners went on to win a record 14th FA Cup title in the final, defeating Chelsea.

 The end of the 2019–20 season marked the end of David Silva's ten-year stint with the club.
-Silva's final appearance in the Champions League quarter-final defeat to Lyon was his 436th for City; in doing so he entered the top 10 all-time appearance makers for the club, as well as becoming the first modern era player to reach this level in 34 years.
+Silva's final appearance in the Champions League quarter-final defeat to Lyon was his 436th for City; in doing so he entered the top 10 all-time appearance makers for the club, as well as becoming the first modern-era player to reach this level in 34 years.
 Silva also ended his career at City as the club's most decorated player at the time, with fourteen league and cup winner medals.
 Due to COVID-19 precautions, Silva's final appearances had to be played behind closed doors.
-City hoped there would be an opportunity in the following season for fans to return in order to give Silva a proper sendoff.
+City hoped there would be an opportunity in the following season for fans to return in order to give him a proper sendoff.

 Kevin De Bruyne was recognised in the end of season awards for his performances at City, being named the Premier League Player of the Season and PFA Players' Player of the Year, despite Liverpool winning the Premier League title that year.
-De Bruyne had already won the club's own Player of the Season Award for the third time in five years, and the Premier League's Playmaker of the Season award for providing a league-leading 20 assists, equalling the record of most assists in a Premier League season by Thierry Henry in 2002–03.
+De Bruyne had already won the club's own Player of the Season Award for the third time in five years, and the Premier League's Playmaker of the Season award for providing a league-leading 20 assists, equalling the record of most assists in a Premier League season set by Thierry Henry in 2002–03.